It has no rival as a soil amendment, able to favorably alter the ground’s physical properties and nutritional content.

 When shopping however, be discerning don’t just settle for any bag of compost.
 For starters, keep an eye on the packaging.
 If it’s faded or looks old, avoid it.
 You also want to check the ingredients.
 Many composts for sale are only made of decomposed wood, which is severely lacking in nutrients and other microscopic good stuff found in composts made from a variety of sources.

 Need compost fast?
 No problem!
-Here at Grabco, we sell high quality compost at quantities you need and prices you can afford!
+Here at Grabco, we sell high quality topsoil and compost at quantities you need and prices you can afford!
 Give us a call or shoot us an email, and one of our trained, friendly representatives will help you with your order!

 Just about any organic material is a good addition to your compost pile.